Skip to content

 7. Lake Resia (Lago di Rèsia) – Trentino-Alto Adige Region

 Hiking is far more entertaining when surreal views fill your vision, and Lake Resia offers you that and even more.
-Although Resia is not one of the natural Italian lakes, it still managed to gain huge popularity among tourists and locals alike.
+Although Resia is not one of the natural Italian lakes, it still managed to gain massive popularity among tourists and locals alike.
 This artificial lake was built for hydroelectricity.

 8. Lake Lugano (Lago di Lugano) – Lombardy Region